Mobility

 Share on Facebook Share on Twitter Share on LinkedIn Share on Xing Share by email

 Thousands of wild animals die on the roads every year.
+The darkest time of year and thus the season with the worst visibility in the morning and evening hours increases the risk of colliding with a wild animal.
 More than 3,000 wildlife vehicle collisions are reported every year just to AXA, Switzerland’s largest motor vehicle insurer.
-The amount paid out in claims is around CHF 11 million every year, rising to more than CHF 50 million for Switzerland as a whole.
+The amount paid out in claims is more than CHF 10 million every year, rising to more than CHF 50 million for Switzerland as a whole.

 Wildlife vehicle collision: which cantons have the highest risk?

 AXA’s claims statistics show that the likelihood of colliding with an animal differs from region to region in Switzerland.
-Car drivers should be particularly careful in Jura, Fribourg, Graubünden, Thurgau, and Vaud, where the risk is up to seven times higher than in other cantons.
+Car drivers should be particularly careful in Jura, Fribourg, and Thurgau, where the risk is up to seven times higher than in other cantons.
+In Geneva and Nidwalden, the risk of a wildlife vehicle collision is the lowest in Switzerland.

 Be careful when driving in the morning and evening

 Wildlife vehicle collisions can essentially happen at any time of day and in any season.
 “However, drivers should be especially careful in October, November, and December because, as the days get shorter, wild animals are more likely to be out and about at the same time as car drivers.
-It’s also dark in the morning and evening, so drivers often don’t see animals on the road until it’s too late,” says Jérôme Pahud, Head of Mobility Insurance at AXA.
+It’s also dark in the morning and evening, so drivers often don’t see animals on the road until it’s too late,” explains Patrick Villiger, Head of Motor Vehicle Claims at AXA.
 “Drivers should therefore adjust their speed and be ready to brake at any time in the morning or evening – particularly in wooded areas and where there are warning signs,” he advises.
+If a wild animal does suddenly leap out in front of your car, it is better to brake hard than to try avoiding it.

 «When the days become shorter, it is more likely that wild animals will be out and about at the same time as car drivers.»